 Those nearest to the sufferer often blame themselves, going through a range of emotions from despair, depression and guilt to anger and frustration, leaving them exhausted and having difficulty coping, as well as feeling powerless in how to deal with the situation.

 The family day consists of 2 groups.
 One group is for family and partners only.
 It will offer them education in not only how to deal with the addicted person, but also how to safeguard themselves in this difficult situation.
 This can allow you to help your loved one in a healthy way while still being able to lead your own life.

 The other group is to bring together the families and partners and the addicted person.
 It gives the addicted person the opportunity to learn how their addiction has affected family members and partners.
 It gives a forum for them both to express their thoughts and feelings.

-Nightingale also offer a weekly evening Family Support Group which is anonymous, confidential and we only use first names.
+Nightingale also offers a weekly evening family support group which is anonymous, confidential and we only use first names.
 A therapist experienced in addiction is present to help facilitate the meeting.
 We hope to give you strength and understanding so that you are more able to deal with the situation at home.
 You do not have to speak and can just listen, but you may join in and ask questions if you feel able.
-The Family Support Group is there so that you do not have to go through this alone.
+The family support group is there so that you do not have to go through this alone.

 We offer a free telephone consultation to determine if addictions treatment would be right for you, or a loved one.
 Complete the form below and a member of our expert addictions team will be in touch to arrange an appointment.